 Here in Florida we finally had our first few days of cooler temperatures last week.
 It dropped into the 50s and felt like fall for a few glorious days.

-That treat is over for now, but Thanksgiving is coming regardless, so it’s a good time to share my recipe for homemade cranberry sauce!
+That treat is over for now, but Thanksgiving is coming regardless, so it’s a good time to share my healthy cranberry sauce recipe!

 Cranberry sauce is so easy to whip up; I hope you’ll be inspired to never again buy the high-fructose-corn-syrup-laden jellied cranberry sauce in a can.
 Bleh… I know, I know, it’s a childhood tradition for me too, but here’s why you should never eat high fructose corn syrup.